CannyChiu/TechnicalTalentPartnerHub/README.md

 * [CBRE - Scoring Top Tech Markets](https://www.cbre.com/insights/reports/scoring-tech-talent-in-north-america-2021#top-talent-markets): Great if you're thinking of trying to identify more niche talent pools outside of the big North American cities
 * [Indeed Hiring Lab](https://www.hiringlab.org/): great for research on individual countries and getting a pulse on hiring appetite by industry & skillset
 * [Talent Sourcing Seniority Ladder](https://docs.google.com/spreadsheets/d/1g5VvxQwaC4L8RI8zPZXeXj0_YnFz1XWKx48s0i9jvxU/edit?usp=sharing): Denys shares an example of a career progression framework for Talent Sourcers.
 Wanted to capture this as a I find Sourcers don't get as much attention or love in most Talent Acquisition organizations.
+* [Talent Sourcing Technical Toolbox](https://wizardsourcer.com/tools/): WizardSourcer is a great place to find different tools to incorporate into your TA tech stack, from things like Boolean generators, Email finders, Github scrapers, Customized Search Engines and much more.
+Must read if you're constantly on the hunt to improve your TA tech stack.

 ### **Talent Acquisition Communities:**
 * [TechRecruit](https://www.techrecruit.io/): Stacey has built a really great technical recruiting community, I especially love her Dueling Sourcers web series where Sourcers compete and share their tools used for their various hunts!